-Member Removal
+Local Committee Member Removal

-The Bureau may remove a person from the membership of a joint or non-joint committee for one or more of the following reasons:
+The Bureau may remove a person from the membership of a joint or non-joint local committee for one or more of the following reasons:

-- a) Failure to attend at least 75 percent of the committee meetings during the membership term, unless excused by the Bureau for good cause; - b) Failure to meet the membership requirements outlined in this section, unless an exception is granted by the Bureau; and - c) Violation of any state apprenticeship statute, rule or standard.
+- a) Failure to attend at least 75 percent of the local committee meetings during the membership term, unless excused by the Bureau for good cause; - b) Failure to meet the membership requirements outlined in this section, unless an exception is granted by the Bureau; and - c) Violation of any state apprenticeship statute, rule or standard.

-Functions and Duties
+Local Committee Functions and Duties

 - i.
 Recommend standards for the apprenticeship program to the Bureau. - ii.
 Administer apprenticeship program in accordance with program standards. - iii.
 Comply with all equal opportunity obligations and undertake affirmative action activities outlined in Wis.
 Admin.
 Code § DWD 296 and the program's affirmative action plan. - iv.
 Recommend approval or denial of employer applications to employ apprentices.
-This recommendation must be made within 40 days of the employer application.22 If the committee recommends denial, the employer must be notified in writing of the committee's recommendation, along with the reasoning behind that recommendation, and informed of their right to request that the Bureau review and revise the committee's recommendation.
-If the employer does not request review by the Bureau, the committee's recommendation becomes final.
-All requests for review will be investigated by the Bureau with input from the committee before the Bureau makes its final disposition of the application. - v.
+This recommendation must be made within 40 days of the employer application, or as soon as practicable per the local committee's regular meeting frequency.
+If the local committee recommends denial, the employer must be notified in writing of the local committee's recommendation, along with the reasoning behind that recommendation, and informed of their right to request that the Bureau review and revise the local committee's recommendation.
+If the employer does not request review by the Bureau, the local committee's recommendation becomes final.
+All requests for review will be investigated by the Bureau with input from the local committee before the Bureau makes its final disposition of the application. - v.
 Monitor employers for adherence to program standards and apprenticeship laws and regulations.
 Any noted discrepancies should be addressed, documented, and brought to the attention of the assigned apprenticeship training representative (ATR). - vi.
-The committee must ensure program, work and classroom records are kept for each apprentice. - vii.
-Establish a system for the related instruction provider and employers to submit regular reports on apprentice grades, attendance, and training progress. - viii.
-Review the status and progress of apprentices at least twice during their apprenticeship, once before the end of the probationary period and again in the final year of the program, so their progress at work and school can be discussed. - ix.
-Provide a forum for apprentices to bring complaints alleging that an apprentice contract is not being complied with by another party to the agreement before the committee and render a decision when warranted.23 If an issue cannot be resolved, apprentices must be informed of their right to make a complaint to the Bureau within 20 days of the final decision by the committee.24 - x.
-Develop additional written policies related to layoff, assignment, attendance, discipline, affirmative action and equal opportunity, etc., when necessary for the administration of the apprenticeship program. - xi.
-Consider petitions for credit for prior experience and education and make recommendations to the Bureau for the award of such credit.
-Any party to the apprentice contract may request for prior experience and education.
-All credit recommendations of the committee, approved or denied, must be made in writing, and forwarded to the assigned ATR.
+Ensure that apprentices receive the required range of work process experience and safeguard the training of apprentices on the job. - vii.
+The local committee must ensure program, work and classroom records are kept for each apprentice. - viii.
+Establish a system for the related instruction provider and employers to submit regular reports on apprentice grades, attendance, and training progress. - ix.
+Review the status and progress of apprentices at least twice during their apprenticeship term, once being before the end of the probationary period, so their progress at work and school can be discussed. - x.
+Provide a forum for apprentices to bring complaints alleging that an apprentice contract is not being complied with by another party to the agreement before the local committee and render a decision when warranted.
+If an issue cannot be resolved, apprentices must be informed of their right to make a complaint to the Bureau within 20 days of the final decision by the local committee.